kbaniak/f5-cfg-tool/README.md

 - automate configuration tasks using a batch mode.
 This tool accepts json formatted batch files that specify actions to perform on a remote F5 system(s),
 - run reports that collect information from selected configuration entities and present it in a tabular form,
 - REST API troubleshooting and debug.
+- *new* manage ZoneRunner dns zones from command line and in a batch mode.

-The primary application of this toll is to automate frequently used maintenance tasks, perform config audits and ensure maitenence window time is kept to minimum by eliminating human error factor.
+The primary application of this tool is to automate frequently used maintenance tasks, perform config audits and ensure maitenence window time is kept to minimum by eliminating human error factor.

 Supported features and software versions:
 - F5 software versions >= 11.x